12.4. WAL Data Filtering and Buffering

 This section describes the data filtering and buffering mechanism within the ReorderBuffer.

-Furthermore, it explains the differences in WAL data storage for UPDATE and DELETE statements based on the Replica Identity.
+Furthermore, this section explains the differences in WAL data storage for UPDATE and DELETE statements based on the Replica Identity.

 Finally, the section provides an overview of the “Spill to Disk” mechanism, which is triggered when the ReorderBuffer exceeds its memory limit.